arpadroid/stylesheet-bundler/README.md

 <p>
     Once we run the script above all themes will be bundled into their respective stylesheets.
     <br/>
-    For each theme, the bundler will create a file in its root directory called **[themeName].bundle.css** with the un-minified styles.
+    For each theme, the bundler will create a file in its root directory called <b>[themeName].bundle.css</b> with the un-minified styles.
     <br/>
-    If we are running the script in production mode a minified file will be created **[themeName].min.css** .
+    If we are running the script in production mode a minified file will be created <b>[themeName].min.css</b>.
     <br/>
     If you are running the script in development mode and edit a file that belongs to a theme, the theme will be re-bundled on save.
 </p>
 <p>
-    For detailed information about the **ThemesBundler** configuration check out the **ThemesBundlerInterface**
+    For detailed information about the <b>ThemesBundler</b> configuration check out the <b>ThemesBundlerInterface</b>

 ```ts
 export interface ThemesBundlerInterface {